-There is a problem with the current oversight system for the NZDF
+There is a problem with the current NZDF oversight system

 11. As indicated above, the Inquiry has highlighted the problem that the legislative and structural arrangements currently in place do not provide for adequate oversight of the NZDF, to ensure that it is providing Ministers with full, accurate and timely information, particularly in relation to its operational activities.
 Specifically, this relates to the following matters: